eslint/eslint/docs/rules/keyword-spacing.md

     foo:function() {}
 };

-// not conflict with `no-spaced-func` class A {
+// not conflict with `func-call-spacing` class A {
     constructor() {
         super();